alex23lemm/zementisTutorials/README.md

 No prior analytics or R knowledge is required.
 The course is completely self-contained.
 Students just should bring a general interest and curiosity for analytics topcis.

+## Installation

+Please, just follow the installation instructions provided in `Zementis Training - Install R Labs Instructions.ppt` with is part of this repository.